 Review our different program types and their cost structures.

-Education Abroad programs vary in their cost structures, which affect what sort of financial and scholarships may apply.
+Experiential Global Learning programs vary in their cost structures, which affect what sort of financial and scholarships may apply.
 Please review your program’s brochure in our database to determine its cost structure.

 Research additional funding opportunities.

 Its never too early to start looking into funding possibilities for your program.
 You may end up selecting your program based on the possible funding sources available.

 Compare currency exchange rates.

 The U.S. Dollar will go further in some countries than others, depending on exchange rates.
 Being prepared for how U.S. currency will convert into local currency can help you better choose a location as well as budget and spend more wisely while abroad.

 Consider tracking your expenses for a month while here at home.
 This will help you determine how much you should budget for personal expenses while abroad.

 Students should have another set of eyes look at their application for feedback.
 Obtaining a letter of recommendation in advance to be used as needed will also speed up the application process.

 Students should be aware of large companies or those they are affiliated with who may offer money to students to be used for college.
 Some of those known for offering scholarships to college students include Coca Cola, Ford, and Staples.
 If a student has a job at a company or a parent employee at a company, this could also be a great place to research opportunities.
 Some companies may even match funds obtained through scholarships.